yizhezhang2000/TestFit/README.md

 PDF of the paper can be found at https://www.researchgate.net/publication/376840801_TestFit_A_plug-and-play_one-pass_test_time_method_for_medical_image_segmentation.

 #
 This repository provides the core code for the proposed TestFit method, with an example included.
-Simply run the TestFit_Left_Atria_Segmentation_3D.py for an example using the TestFit.
+Simply run the TestFit_Left_Atria_Segmentation_3D.py for the example using the TestFit.

 The model used in the above script can be found in